Couple was temporary mom and dad to 80 foster children

 “Our other daughter passed away in 2013.
 She suffered from severe epilepsy.
 She was so happy to be adopted,” Francis said.

 The older daughter had some challenges.
 She went into a residential treatment house twice for 18 months of help at 12 years old.
 While she was there, the couple adopted her two siblings.
-When she came back the Lutz's adopted her.
+When she came back, the Lutzes adopted her.

 “The children would come to us with all of their prized possessions in black plastic bags,” she said.
 “They came to us angry, confused, untrusting and hurt.
 The kids came from different situations and we knew about most of their backgrounds.
 Our children understood that the children would eventually leave because they lived in other homes, sometimes with other kids before we adopted them.”